-Our subsidiary, Fazoli's Holdings, LLC leases offices located in Lexington, KY comprising approximately 19,200 square feet under a lease expiring on April 30, 2022.
+Our subsidiary, Fazoli's Holdings, LLC, leases offices located in Lexington, KY comprising approximately 19,200 square feet under a lease expiring on April 30, 2027.

-Our subsidiary, Native Grill & Wings Franchising, LLC leases offices located in Chandler, AZ comprising 5,825 square feet under a lease expiring on October 31, 2024.
+Our subsidiary, Native Grill & Wings Franchising, LLC, leases offices located in Chandler, AZ comprising 5,825 square feet under a lease expiring on October 31, 2024.
+Such offices have been sub-leased for the duration of the remaining lease term.

 In addition to the above locations, certain of our subsidiaries directly own and operate restaurant locations, substantially all of which are located in leased premises.
-As of December 26, 2021, we owned and operated 126 restaurant locations.
-The leases have remaining terms ranging from 1 month to 23.8 years.
+As of December 25, 2022, we owned and operated 126 restaurant locations.
+The leases have remaining terms ranging from 1 month to 23.9 years.